odoo/documentation/inventory/management/delivery/two_steps.rst

 Allow management of routes
 --------------------------

-Odoo configures movement of delivery orders via the **routes**.
+Twenty20 configures movement of delivery orders via the **routes**.
 Routes provide a mechanism to chain different actions together.
 In this case, we will chain the picking step to the shipping step.